semgrep/semgrep-docs/docs/semgrep-app/integrations.md

 ![Screenshot of the Slack Request Webhook  ](../img/slack-request-enable.png)<br />

 4. After you've obtained the URL, return to Semgrep and create a new Slack integration.
 Name the integration and copy-paste the URL into the **Slack URL** field .
 You can **Test** then select which channel you'd like Semgrep to start posting to.
-After you've verified that everything is working, remember to **Save** the final configuration.
+Select the **Inventory** flag to receive notifications about Code Asset Inventory findings.
+Finally, after you've verified that everything is working, remember to **Save** the final configuration.

 ![Screenshot of the Slack Request Webhook  ](../img/slack-integration-hooktest.png)<br />